leto/Alien-Hush/README.md

 # Alien::Hush

-Alien::Hush is an interface to the [Hush](https://myhush.org) privacy coin.
+Alien::Hush is a Perl interface to the [Hush](https://myhush.org) privacy coin.
+Right now, it mostly provides an easy way to download Hush from The Perl World, it may provide custom compilation options in the future.

 Please come join our [Discord](https://discord.io/hush/)